Google Sheets

-Google Sheets is a spreadsheet application and part of the free, web-based Google Docs Editors suite offered by Google.
-Google Sheets is available as a web application; a mobile app for Android and iOS; and as a desktop application on Google's ChromeOS.
-The app is compatible with Microsoft Excel file formats.
-The app allows users to create and edit files online while collaborating with other users in real time.
-Edits are tracked by which user made them, along with a revision history.
-Where an editor is making changes is highlighted with an editor-specific color and cursor.
-A permissions system regulates what users can do.
-Updates have introduced features that use machine learning, including "Explore", which offers answers based on natural language questions in the spreadsheet.
+Google Sheets is a spreadsheet program included as part of the free, web-based Google Docs Editors suite offered by Google.
+Google Sheets is available as a web application, as mobile apps for Android and iOS, and as a desktop application on ChromeOS.
+The service is compatible with Microsoft Excel file formats.

+Like other Google Docs Editors, Sheets allows users to create and edit files online while collaborating with other users in real time.
+Edits are tracked through revision history, which records which user made each change.
+Active collaborators are indicated with editor-specific colors and cursors, and a permissions system controls what different users can do.
+Updates have introduced features that use machine learning, including "Explore", which answers natural language questions about data in a spreadsheet.
 Sheets is one of the Google Workspace services provided by Google alongside Google Docs, Google Slides, Google Drawings, Google Forms, Google Sites and Google Keep.

 History

 Google Sheets originated from XL2Web, a web-based spreadsheet application developed by 2Web Technologies, founded by Jonathan Rochelle and Farzad "Fuzzy" Khosrowshahi.
 XL2Web was acquired by Google in 2006 and turned into Google Labs Spreadsheets.
 It was launched as a test for a limited number of users, on a first-come, first-served basis on June 6, 2006.
 The limited test was later replaced with a beta version available to all Google Account holders, around the same time as an official announcement press release was issued.

 In March 2010, Google acquired the online document collaboration company DocVerse.
 DocVerse allowed multiple-user online collaboration on Excel-compatible documents as well as other Microsoft Office formats such as Microsoft Word and Microsoft PowerPoint.
 Improvements based on DocVerse were announced and deployed in April 2010.
 In June 2012, Google acquired Quickoffice, a freeware proprietary productivity suite for mobile devices.
 In October 2012, Google Spreadsheets was renamed Google Sheets and a Google Chrome app was released that provided shortcuts to Sheets on Chrome's new tab page.